cysouw/diathesis/text/c06_adverbials.md

 e.
 Der Schreck benimmt ihm den Atem.
 :::

-The verbs *sich verhalten* and *sich aufführen* 'to behave' similarly always needs an adverbial that indicates the kind of behavior [@Next a-d].
+The verbs *sich verhalten* and *sich aufführen* 'to behave' similarly always needs an adverbial that indicates the kind of behavior [@next a-d].

 :::ex
 a.  ^* Ich verhalte mich.